8.2 SMAW Equipment and Setup

 Electrode Lead

 The electrode holder transfers the welding current to the electrode.
-There are several styles of electrode holders.
-The most common are the alligator clamp style and the twist lock style.
+There are several styles of electrode holders, and the most common are the alligator clamp style and the twist-lock style.

 Coated Metal Electrodes

-The SMAW electrodes are metal rods commonly ranging from 9 to 18 inches in length, although longer ones may be found.
-These rods usually range from 1/16 inch to 1/4 inch in diameter.
+The SMAW electrodes are metal rods commonly ranging from 9–18 inches in length, although longer ones may be found.
+These rods usually range from one-sixteenth of an inch to one-quarter of an inch in diameter.
 Larger diameters are available but are usually only used for special applications.

 The rods are sheathed in a flux coating.
 The flux has several purposes, the first of which is to protect the weld from the atmosphere during welding.
 This is primarily accomplished by the gas cloud and the slag cover that was mentioned earlier.
-Another way that the flux helps remove contamination from the weld is through deoxidizers.
-Deoxidizers are chemical elements such as silicon or manganese.
-These elements clean the weld chemically by attaching themselves to contaminants, such as sulfur, while the weld metal is a liquid, then floating them to the surface to become part of the slag.
+Another way that the flux helps remove contamination from the weld is through deoxidizers, which are chemical elements such as silicon or manganese.
+These elements chemically clean the weld by attaching themselves to contaminants, such as sulfur, while the weld metal is a liquid, then floating them to the surface to become part of the slag.

 Other components of the flux include arc stabilizers and fluxing agents.
 Arc stabilizers help maintain the welding arc during welding.
-An electric arc is naturally unstable and wants to wander and/or fluctuate in intensity (think of how crooked and uneven a lightning bolt is).
-These arc stabilizers keep the arc aimed where the operator wants it, help keep the heat of the arc focused on the weld pool, and help keep the arc from sputtering or cutting out.
+An electric arc is naturally unstable and wants to wander and fluctuate in intensity (for a comparison, think of how crooked and uneven a lightning bolt is).
+Arc stabilizers keep the arc aimed where the operator wants it, help keep the heat of the arc focused on the weld pool, and help prevent the arc from sputtering or cutting out.
 Fluxing agents (not to be confused with the flux coating itself) make the weld metal more fluid, allowing it to flow out from the point where the arc meets the base metal.
 Even though molten metal is in a liquid state, it is very viscous and has a high surface tension.
-This property tries to keep the weld from spreading out over the base metal and making it pile up in one narrow area.
+This property keeps the weld from spreading out over the base metal, making it pile up in one narrow area.
 Fluxing agents help counteract this effect.

 Setting Up the Welding System

-As stated earlier, the SMAW process is one of the simplest welding processes in terms of the equipment needed.
-Setting up and adjusting the welding system is not difficult; however, there are some key points that should be taken into account when setting up and operating a welder for SMAW.
+Although SMAW does not require a lot of equipment and setting up and adjusting the welding system is not difficult, there are some key points that should be taken into account when preparing to operate a welder for SMAW.

-This section discusses how to set up an SMAW system safely.
+This section discusses how to safely set up a SMAW system.

 Safety Considerations

-When setting up the welding system, it is necessary to consider the safe working amperage rating of components such as welding leads, electrode holders, clamps, and connectors.
+When setting up the welding system, it is necessary to consider the amperage ratings of components such as welding leads, electrode holders, clamps, and connectors.
 Each of these components comes in a range of sizes that are rated for different amperages.

 Damage to parts may occur in other ways as well.
-Welding shops or construction sites can be harsh environments.
-Damaged system components can be dangerous because we are working with hundreds of amps of electricity.
-All of the parts that are electrically “hot” are shielded to keep you from coming into contact with them.
-However, if a part becomes damaged, the live electrical components may become exposed.
+Welding shops and construction sites can be harsh environments that result in damaged system components, which can be dangerous when working with hundreds of amps of electricity.
+All of the parts that are electrically “hot” are shielded to keep you from coming into contact with them, but damage could mean the live electrical components become exposed.
 Additionally, damaged parts almost always cause resistance in the welding circuit, which causes heat.
-For example, a worn-out work clamp can get so hot from the additional resistance that it can burn you if you touch it.
-Testing any electrical connection to see if it is hot before touching it is always a good idea, especially if you have been welding for a while.
+For example, a worn out work clamp can get so hot from the additional resistance that it can cause burns if you touch it.
+Testing electrical connections to see if it is hot before touching it is always a good idea, especially if you have been welding consistently for a while.
 Another aspect of added resistance in the system is that it almost always makes your welder run poorly, making it very difficult to make a good weld.
-Be sure to have any damaged parts repaired or replaced before welding.
-In addition to checking for damage, it is also necessary to check all connections in a welding system to make sure they are tight.
+Before welding, have any damaged parts repaired or replaced and check all connections in a welding system to make sure they are tight.
 Loose connections can also cause heat to build up in the system, which can, in turn, cause damage.

 SMAW Setup

 Once you have ensured that all parts are in proper working order, you can begin to set up the welding system.
 The first step is to plug the welding power source into the appropriate wall outlet.
-If the outlet is at least a 220/240v outlet, the plug and receptacle may be a twist lock (meaning that you insert the plug and twist clockwise) to keep the cord from falling out.
+If the outlet is at least a 220V/240V outlet, the plug and receptacle may be a twist-lock connector (meaning that you insert the plug and twist clockwise to keep the cord from falling out).

-If the welder has the capability to run on alternating current (ac), it won’t matter which terminal the leads are connected to because the machine automatically changes the polarity 120 times per second.
+If the welder has the capability to run on alternating current (AC), it won’t matter which terminal the leads are connected to because the machine will automatically change the polarity 120 times per second.

 Some welding machines don’t have the option for you to change where the leads are connected.
-In this case, there will be a switch or a knob that will allow you to select which welding polarity you want.
+Instead, there will be a switch or a knob that will allow you to select which welding polarity you want.

 The electrode holder and work clamp will be attached to the electrode lead and work lead respectively.
-At this point, you should be able to turn the machine on and are almost ready to start welding.
+At this point, you should be able to turn the machine on and proceed to the next step in setting up for SMAW.

 SMAW Controls and Settings

 Once you have turned the power on, you will need to determine your settings via the controls on the welder.
-With SMAW, you will likely only have 1 to 4 different controls to adjust.
-The first would be the polarity selector if the machine is equipped with one.
-The second, and probably most important, is your amperage setting.
-We will discuss specific amperage settings later in this chapter.
-For now, it is enough to say that amperage is the primary control for adjusting how the welder runs during welding and will have the most effect on how your weld turns out.
-If your machine has no other controls, it will always have an amperage control.
+With SMAW, you will likely only have between one and four different controls.
+The first to adjust, if the machine is equipped with one, would be the polarity selector.
+The next and most important control is your amperage setting.
+We will discuss specific amperage settings later in this chapter; for now, it is enough to say that amperage is the primary control for adjusting how the welder runs during welding, and this setting will have the most effect on how your weld turns out.
+Your machine may have no other controls, but it will always have an amperage control.

-Two additional things to note about SMAW controls and settings.
-First, none of the welding controls should be adjusted during welding.
-Adjusting them with the machine on is alright, but not when you are actively welding.
-Adjusting your settings while welding may damage the machine.
-Second, on multi-process machines, you may see additional controls.
-However, when the machine is set to the SMAW process, most of these controls will be disabled, and only the ones mentioned will be used.
+One thing to note about SMAW controls and settings is that you should never adjust them while you are actively welding, as this may damage the machine.
+Making adjustments while the machine is on is alright, though.
+Also, if you are using a multi-process machine to weld you may see additional control options.
+When the machine is set to the SMAW process, most of these controls will be disabled and only the ones mentioned in this section can be used.

 Attributions